jacob-8/sveltefirets/README.md

 ## Todo
-I'm using this in production and will shortly share an axample application using SvelteFireTS.
+I'm using this in production and will shortly implement this in the included SvelteKit application as an example.

 ## Firebase 9 Usage Examples